jessicalpwebb/cs4300/README.md

 # Movie Theater Booking System

 Jess Movies is a Django-based web application that allows users to view available movies, select seats, and make bookings.
 It also includes API endpoints for movies, seats, and bookings, as well as deployment instructions for Render.
+The following is the link to the render page: https://jessmovies.onrender.com

 ---